susanBuck/notes/05_Laravel/02_App_Setup.md

 ## Point local server to your new app
-To view your new Laravel app on your browser, you'll need to point your localhost's document root to the `public/` directory within your new app.
+To view your new Laravel app in your browser, you'll need to point your localhost's Document Root to the `public/` directory within your new app.

 The paths will look something like this (adjust accordingly to match your system):

 Mac:
 ```
-/Users/YourName/Documents/Sites/foobook/public
+/applications/MAMP/htdocs/foobooks/public
 ```

 Windows:
 ```
-c:\MAMP\htdocs\foobook\public
+c:\xampp\htdocs\foobook\public
 ```

 Once you've determined your path, make the change in MAMP: